-The application deadline for the DNP: Nursing: Nursing Administration (BSN or higher to DNP) is April 1st each year for the cohort being admitted in May.
-Each cohort begins in the summer semester.
+The application deadline for the DNP: Nursing: Nursing Administration (BSN or higher to DNP) is June 1st each year for the cohort being admitted in May.
+Each cohort begins in the spring semester.

 - What is required to apply to the program?

 Admission requirements and forms are located on the website under DNP Application.